-Akhilesh Yadav stopped from attending farmers’ protest, police deployed outside his residence
+Farm law protests: Akhilesh Yadav detained during protest against legislations in Lucknow

-The UP Police have taken two Samajwadi Party MLCs into custody for trying to visit the party office.
+The UP Police have also taken two Samajwadi Party MLCs into custody for trying to visit the party office.

-The Uttar Pradesh Police on Monday deployed its personnel outside the residence of Samajwadi Party leader Akhilesh Yadav, and the party’s office in Lucknow, ahead of the party chief’s visit to a march, News18 reported.
-Yadav was scheduled to participate in “Kisan Padyatra [farmers’ march]” to express solidarity with those protesting against the Centre’s new agriculture laws.
+Samajwadi Party chief Akhilesh Yadav was detained on Monday during a protest against the farm laws in Uttar Pradesh’s Lucknow, NDTV reported.
+Earlier, the Uttar Pradesh Police deployed its personnel outside his residence and the party’s office in Lucknow, ahead of Yadav’s visit to a march.
+He was scheduled to participate in “Kisan Padyatra [farmers’ march]” to express solidarity with those protesting against the Centre’s new agriculture laws.

+Before being detained, Yadav said his party workers were protesting at several locations in the city, according to ANI.
+“They [the police] can put us in jail if they want,” the SP chief said.
+“They’ve stopped our vehicles.
+We’ll walk.”

+The police had set up roadblocks in Vikramaditya Marg, where the former chief minister’s residence and the party’s office are located.
+The SP chief, along with supporters, broke through the barricade.
+As police resisted their advance, Yadav and others squatted on the ground, shouting slogans against the government.
+He was then detained.

+Authorities had said the party was not given permission to hold the march, citing coronavirus protocol in place across the state.

+“We were informed that people will gather at one spot and launch a procession from there, and I understand that any crowd that remains static for half an hour or an hour, doesn’t help anyone, not even the SP President,” Kannauj District Magistrate Rakesh Mishra told NDTV.
+“We had even requested that the programme be dropped.”

-The police set up roadblocks in Vikramaditya Marg, where the former chief minister’s residence and the party’s office are located.
-Yadav has requested people and party workers to provide food and medical supplies to the protesting farmers, who have threatened to intensify their demonstrations and block more roads.
+Yadav had requested people and party workers to provide food and medical supplies to the protesting farmers, who have threatened to intensify their demonstrations and block more roads.

-On Monday, Samajwadi Party MLCs Rajpal Kashyap and Aashu Malik, who were attempting to visit the party office, were also taken into custody according to ANI.
+Earlier in the day, Samajwadi Party MLCs Rajpal Kashyap and Aashu Malik, who were attempting to visit the party office, were also taken into custody, according to ANI.
 “Why are the police stopping us?” asked Kashyap.
 “This is [an] undeclared emergency.
 Why is Akhileshji being stopped?”

 The Samajwadi Party has backed the protesting farmers.
 Announcing the march on December 3, Yadav extended his support to the demands of the farmers and asked the Centre to repeal the new agriculture legislations.